lll-jy/flutter-trial/README.md

 ![Add result](assets/images/addResult.png)

 **Possible feature extensions**
-1. Allow the user to specify customized category
+1. Allow the user to specify customized category.
-2. Add validator to avoid repetition
+1. Find a way to solve situations where one word has multiple meanings, especially multiple possible part of speech.

 ### View word details